rdjpalmer/portfolio/src/posts/week-36-2020-everyone-is-saying-the-same-thing.md

 Julia Cameron has you doing <a href="https://juliacameronlive.com/basic-tools/morning-pages/" target="_blank" rel="noopener noreferrer">Morning Pages</a>, and dates with yourself in order to promote creativity. <a href="https://stephenking.com" target="_blank" rel="noopener noreferrer">Stephen King</a> puts it bluntly on how to become a writer: “read a lot and write a lot”.

-To make this succinct, you’ve at least five people, with different takes on the same message.
-They’re all trying to make different points.
-In reality, it’s the same message in different packaging.
+To make this succinct, you’ve at least five people, with their own worlds views.
+They’re all trying to make their own points.
+In reality, it's the same message in different packaging.

-It appears that the same message is this:
+It appears that the message is this:

 To be deliberate with your time, is to live your life to its fullest.
 To take control of the precious minutes you have is how you can live your life without regret.